 The importance of mobile money

 Africa is the centre of the mobile money market, with Kenya leading the way.
 The country has the world’s highest mobile money rate and more than 50% of adults use M-Pesa (the biggest mobile money platform in the market) or one of its rivals.
 In 2016, Visa launched its mobile money app on the Kenyan market to compete with M-Pesa, admitting they hadn’t had much success promoting traditional credit cards in the country.

 However, mobile money dominance is not only specific to Kenya.
 During our time in Ghana, we learned 73% of transaction value comes from mobile money.
 Compare this to ATMs at 13% and cards at 11% – the gap is fairly significant.
-Signs of mobile money are everywhere from retail stores advertising that they accept this payment method to the constant presence of kiosks on the streets for Africans to top up their account.
-Merchants who consider expanding into Africa need a local solution that prioritizes this payment method.
+Signs of mobile money are everywhere from retail stores advertising that they accept this digital payment method to the constant presence of kiosks on the streets for Africans to top up their account.
+Merchants who consider expanding into Africa need a local solution that prioritizes this digital payment method.

 The 2018 African outlook

 While it was slow off the mark, Africa’s digital landscape is undeniably gaining momentum and power.
 We believe Africa is well-placed to be the next big ecommerce emerging market with major revenue potential.
 Global merchants should prioritise this market in 2018 while the landscape is still wide-open and able to be shaped.
-Now is the time to formulate strategies to leverage this financial opportunity and to select the right partner with a proven record and local reach to navigate market complexities.
+Now is the time to formulate strategies to leverage this financial opportunity and to select the right digital payments partner with a proven record and local reach to navigate mobile money market complexities.